LGBT Memories of the Dictatorship: Recommended Documentaries, Podcasts, and Books

 Trans Memory Archive

 There are three publications available from Editorial Archivo Trans.
-The first book—now reissued—was Archivo de la Memoria Trans .
-It bore the name of the institution that was presenting itself to society, and is like a cloud of memories, based on thematic axes.
+The first book—now reissued—was Archivo de la Memoria Trans (Archive of Trans Memory ).
+It was named after the institution that was being presented to society, and the books are like clouds of memories, organized around thematic axes.

-The second book is If Your Mother Saw You , which highlights the vision of Claudia Pía Baudracco and the protagonists who documented her era, with brilliance and struggle.
+The second book is If Your Mother Saw You , which highlights the vision of Claudia Pía Baudracco and the protagonists who documented their era, with brilliance and struggle.

 The third, Our Codes , contains photos, stories and the construction of a unique language, edited by Liliana Viola.